Laremies/blogapp/README.md

 The application is currently not hosted anywhere.

-TO-DO: functionaly for creating/deleting an account
+TO-DO: Functionality for creating/deleting an account and for adding comments to blogs.

 ## Stack
 - React